juleberry/SpiceTracker/README.md

 ### Future Enhancements:
-Ability to sort spices alphabetically, by expiration date, and by amount remaining Ability to search for specific spices (also synced with keywords or matches with similar spice blends)
+Ability to sort spices alphabetically, by expiration date, and by amount remaining Ability to search for specific spices (also synced with keywords or matches with similar spice blends) Separate CSS files for each page/component/feature/etc.
+More efficient code commenting.